On this page:

 Read more about DEC's timber harvest program on our Timber Sales on State Forests webpage.

-74% of New York's forestland is owned by more than 700,000 private landowners.
+74% of New York's forestland, and 97% of open lands available for reforestation are owned by private landowners.
 Are you one of them?
-There are several ways you can care for your forest with climate change in mind while still pursuing other goals for your land.
+There are several ways you can take action for climate change while still pursuing other goals for your land.
 When managing your forest, we suggest always using a professional forester (DEC Cooperating Forester Program).

-To increase the number of trees in New York State, DEC offers trees and assistance through several programs.
+To increase the number of trees in New York State, grow new forests, and support natural regeneration, DEC offers trees and assistance through several programs.
+Learn more about how to properly plant a tree and be sure to add any trees you’ve planted to our 25 million tree tracker!

 - Regenerate New York - Cost-share grant program to assist the growth of young forests